Freakwill/pybrainyquote/README.md

     Quote.choice_yaml(yamlfile) # choose a quote in yaml files randomly Quote.read_yaml(yamlfile)

+In most cases, we need not operate Quote object, and the staticmethods are used only.

 Future
 -------
 Define a search engine for quotes, and a method to get one quote randomly.
 (Completed partly)